ishtms/learn-nodejs-hard-way/chapters/ch01-what-is-a-web-server-anyway.md

 [![Read Prev](/assets/imgs/prev.png)](/Readme.md)

-# What the hell is a web server any way?
+# What the heck is a web server any way?

 > Note: This chapter gives you a brief overview of the basics of web servers and HTTP.
 We'll learn about HTTP in more details in an [upcoming chapter](/chapters/ch06.0-http-deep-dive.md).